 1972 Rhuna is re-

 First weekend ‘crew’ is made up from Westminster Venture Scouts.
 Crew is charged £2 each towards the £10 cost for the weekend (including food and travelling costs)

-1973 We move to mooring at Gosport offered by London Sailing Project
+1973 We move to a mooring at Gosport offered by London Sailing Project.

 1974 Rhuna is sold and ‘Spirit of Discovery’ a MacWester 31 foot, bilge keel, Wight Class Ketch with seven (squeeze 8) berths is purchased for £5,000.
 The three original trustees donate their ‘shares’.